 Couples planning pregnancy who are going to areas with Zika should talk with their doctor first and consider delaying pregnancy.

-It is important to use insect repellent while in areas with reported active transmission of Zika, even if you are there for a short time.
+It is important to use insect repellent to prevent mosquito bites while traveling in areas with Zika, even if you are there for a short time.
 Mosquitoes that can carry the Zika virus are aggressive daytime biters.